 Fair Work inspectors to make educational visits to employers in Sydney’s south

-They will be providing information packs to employers previously covered by the NSW industrial relations system but who are now under the national workplace relations system.
+Fair Work inspectors will be providing information packs to employers previously covered by the NSW industrial relations system but who are now under the national workplace relations system.

 Fair Work Ombudsman Executive Director Michael Campbell says the informal visits will assist employers to understand national workplace laws, including the National Employment Standards and Modern Awards.